belaeifert/tomatotimer/README.md

 # Tomato timer
-## A pomodoro technique timer and sites blocker
+## A pomodoro technique timer and domain blocker

 For learn more about the [Pomodoro Technique](http://pomodorotechnique.com/)